-Building Lease - 500 19th Street:
+Building Lease - 500 19th Street

 The Community College Preparatory Academy Public Charter School entered into a sub-sublease rental agreement on July 9, 2015, with the Charter School Incubator Initiative (the subleassee) for the rental of a school facility located at 500 19th Street, NE, in Washington, DC.
 The rental lease is effective for a five-year period commencing on July 1, 2015, and expiring on June 30, 2020.
 As part of this agreement, the Charter School has the option to extend the term of the lease for three additional terms of five years each.
 As a requirement of this lease, a total rental security deposit of \$5,000 is to be made.
 An annual usage fee will be payable in quarterly installments.
-The annual usage fee represents an amount equal to the number of students enrolled on each census date (every October) multiplied by the per pupil facilities allowance received from the DC Government.
+The annual usage fee represents an amount equal to the number of students enrolled on each census date (every October) multiplied by the per pupil facilities allowance received from the District of Columbia.
 The annual usage fee is full service and includes all utilities (gas, water, electricity, and trash removal), building engineering, janitorial, maintenance and repairs, security monitoring and property management.
 As a provision of this lease, the Community College Preparatory Academy Public Charter School has provided the Charter School Incubator Initiative a first priority lien on, and security interest in any and all revenues, grants, awards and other payments, which fund in whole or in part, any of the operating costs of the subleased premises.
-Rent expense related to this lease for the year ended June 30, 2016, was \$218,680.
+Rent expense related to this lease for the vears ended June 30, 2017 and 2016 was \$156,200 and \$218,680, respectively.
+This lease was terminated on July 1, 2017.